segmentio/segment-docs/src/engage/content/mobile-push.md

     - For new templates, select **Test** once you've finished building a template.
     - For existing templates, navigate to **Engage > Content > Push**, select the template you want to test, then click **Test**.
 2. Choose a messaging service and add a recipient.
-    - You can add recipients either by either their email address or user ID.
+    - You can add recipients using an email address or user ID.
 3. Click **Send test push**.

 Segment verifies that the the profile you're sending a test to has push tokens enabled, then sends the test.
 If the test push notification doesn't work as expected, confirm that the profile you're sending to has enabled push tokens.